oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 #### Hashing Disclosures {#hashing_disclosures}

-For embedding the Disclosures in the SD-JWT, the Disclosures are hashed using the hash algorithm specified in the `_sd_alg` claim described below.
+For embedding the Disclosures in the SD-JWT, the Disclosures are hashed using the hash algorithm specified in the `_sd_alg` claim described in (#hash_function_claim).
 The resulting digest is then included in the SD-JWT instead of the original claim value, as described next.

 The digest MUST be taken over the US-ASCII bytes of the base64url-encoded Disclosure.
 This follows the convention in JWS [@RFC7515] and JWE [@RFC7516].
 The bytes of the digest MUST then be base64url-encoded.

 It is important to note that:

  * The input to the hash function is the base64url-encoded Disclosure, not the bytes encoded by the base64url string.
- * The bytes of the output of the hash function are base64url-encoded, not the bytes making up the (often used) hex representation of the bytes of the digest.
+ * The bytes of the output of the hash function are base64url-encoded, and are not the bytes making up the (often used) hex representation of the bytes of the digest.

 For example, the
 SHA-256 digest of the Disclosure `WyI2cU1RdlJMNWhhaiIsICJmYW1pbHlfbmFtZSIsICJNw7ZiaXVzIl0` would be